 - Hybrid security – Get a unified view of security across all of your on-premises and cloud workloads.
 Apply security policies and continuously assess the security of your hybrid cloud workloads to ensure compliance with security standards.
 Collect, search, and analyze security data from a variety of sources, including firewalls and other partner solutions.

-- Advanced threat detection - Use advanced analytics and the Microsoft Intelligent Security Graph to get an edge over evolving cyber-attacks.
+- Security alerts - Use advanced analytics and the Microsoft Intelligent Security Graph to get an edge over evolving cyber-attacks.
 Leverage built-in behavioral analytics and machine learning to identify attacks and zero-day exploits.
 Monitor networks, machines, and cloud services for incoming attacks and post-breach activity.
 Streamline investigation with interactive tools and contextual threat intelligence.

 - Access and application controls - Block malware and other unwanted applications by applying whitelisting recommendations adapted to your specific workloads and powered by machine learning.
 Reduce the network attack surface with just-in-time, controlled access to management ports on Azure VMs, drastically reducing exposure to brute force and other network attacks.